-7. Taxation
+4. Taxation

 The Company is subject to income tax in Mauritius at the rate of 15%.
 It is, however, entitled to a tax credit equivalent to the higher of the foreign tax paid or 80% of the Mauritian tax on its foreign source income, thus reducing its effective tax rate to 3%.
-The Company has made loss of USD 100,012,525 and no tax has been provided in the financial statements for the year under review.
+No provision for tax has been made in the financial statements for the year under review due to availability of tax losses.